KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 > *Doxa-as-of-monogenous — the structural-character of unique stratum-continuity.*
 > *From the Father — the Father terminology enters, the *para* relation preserved.*
 > *Full of grace and truth — the structural-diagnostic of veracious incarnate-presence.*
-> *The return-path now operatively-traversable: the Logos comes to where we are.*
+> *The return-path now operatively-traversable: the incarnate-Logos comes to where we are.*

 ---